 Steven D. Schwaitzberg, MD, FACS (Laparoscopic Surgery)

-University at Buffalo School of Medicine and Biomedical Sciences, Buffalo, NY, USA
+Department of Surgery, Jacobs School of Medicine and Biomedical Sciences, University at Buffalo, Buffalo, NY, USA

 Steven D. Schwaitzberg, MD, FACS is Chairman of the Department of Surgery at the University at Buffalo School of Medicine and Biomedical Sciences and Professor of Surgery and Bioinformatics.
 Dr. Schwaitzberg also serves as the Medical Director, Surgical Program Development, at Great Lakes Health.